Nonparametric adaptive estimation of order 1 Sobol indices in stochastic models, with an application to Epidemiology: Introduction

 When the function $f$ is linear, we can refer to \cite{fortkleinlagnouxlaurent}.
-In the literature, meta-models are used, i.e. a deterministic function approximating the mean and the dispersion of the response by deterministic functions allows to come back in the classical deterministic framework (e.g. Janon et al. \cite{janonnodetprieur}, Marrel et al. \cite{marrelioossdaveigaribatet}).
-We study here another point of view, which is based on the non-parametric statistical estimation of the term $\Var\big(\E[Y\ |\ X_\ell]\big)$ appearing in the numerator of \eqref{def:Sobol1}.
-Approaches based on the Nadaraya-Watson kernel estimator have been proposed by Da Veiga and Gamboa \cite{daveiga-gamboa} or Sol\'{\i}s \cite{solisthesis}.
-We propose here a new approach based on warped wavelet decompositions.
+In the literature, meta-models are used: approximating the mean and the dispersion of the response by deterministic functions allows to come back to the classical deterministic framework (e.g. Janon et al. \cite{janonnodetprieur}, Marrel et al. \cite{marrelioossdaveigaribatet}).
+We study here another point of view, which is based on the non-parametric statistical estimation of the term $\mbox{Var}\big (\mathbb{E}[Y\ |\ X_{\ell }]\big )$ appearing in the numerator of \eqref{def:Sobol1}.
+Approaches based on the Nadaraya-Watson kernel estimator have been proposed by Da Veiga and Gamboa \cite{daveiga-gamboa} or Sol\'{\i }s \cite{solisthesis}.
+We propose here a new approach based on warped wavelet decompositions introduced by Kerkyacharian and Picard \cite{kerkyacharianpicard}.
 An advantage of these non-parametric estimators is that their computation requires less simulations of the model.
-For Jansen estimators, the number of calls of $f$ required to compute the sensitivity indices is $n(p+1)$, where $n$ is the number of independent random vectors $(Y^i,X^i_1,\dots X^i_p)$ ($i\in \{1,\dots n\}$) that are sampled for the Monte-Carlo, making the estimation of the sensitivity indices time-consuming for sophisticated models with many parameters.
-In addition, for the non-parametric estimators, the convergence of the mean square error to zero may be faster than for Monte-Carlo estimators, depending on the regularity of the model.
+For Jansen estimators, the number of calls of $f$ required to compute the sensitivity indices is $n(p+1)$, where $n$ is the number of independent random vectors $(Y^{i},X^{i}_{1},\dots X^{i}_{p})$ ($i\in \{1,\dots n\}$) that are sampled for the Monte-Carlo procedure, making the estimation of the sensitivity indices time-consuming for sophisticated models with many parameters.